 Spain has been one of my oldest dreams, and inspired by watching The Limits of Control where the Lone Man wanders through Madrid and later on through Seville, I thought ‘hey!
 I want to do that, too!’
 Sadly, Seville didn’t fit into the plans this time, but there’s always the next time, right?

 …or maybe you were not, but just prefered not to know..
 Whatever the case, I just thought I’ll give you a few fun facts about the person behind all this, should you be interested (or maybe more than a few…) So, if you’re brave enough and decide to carry on reading – nice to meet you!!!
 And welcome to my crazy mind.

-I Am Not Your Negro excels at storytelling.
-Plus it paints a picture of America you were probably never supposed to see and which you’re most likely not gonna like..
+I Am Not Your Negro is exceptional in both its form and its message.
+It excels at storytelling and paints a picture of America you were probably never supposed to see and which you’re most likely not gonna like..
 Nevertheless a picture you absolutely need to see.